 It is a good idea that when organising your finances you ask questions to your bank or mortgage broker around settlement scenarios.
 They will always guide you as to how long a settlement will suit your specific circumstances and more often than not can recommend a good conveyancer to use inconjuction.

 If you have engaged a conveyancer prior to negotiation stage, for a fee they can provide the necessary Contract of Sale and Form 1’s if you are selling or buying privately.
-You’ll find more often than not that though most real estate agents facilitate this on behalf of all parties.
+You’ll find more often than not most real estate agents facilitate this on behalf of all parties.

 In my opinion this is where they earn every penny!
-This stage is when all parties will sign and exchanged the Contracts, Form 1’s and any other legal paperwork that maybe required in that state or country.
+This stage is when all parties will sign and exchange the Contracts, Form 1’s and any other legal paperwork that maybe required in that state or country.
 A conveyancer will: